Please view these information tabs to learn more about Urgos clock movement availability

 Mechanical movement replacement

 Because this is the same clock movement only new, all the old components will fit the new unit just as they did on the old.
-Components such as the dial, weights, pendulum, hands, and chime block will not need to be replaced to have a new movement.
+Components such as the dial, weights, pendulum, hands, and chime block do not need a replacement to have a new movement.
 Please continue to read the following mechanical movement replacement notes.

 Sold as only the new movement

-Installation is reverse of removal with some extra set up things to be done.
-Instructions will cover these few things to be done, and we are here if questions come up for the operation or installation.
+Installation is the reverse of the removal with some extra set up things to be done.
+The instructions will cover these few things to be done, and we are here if questions come up for the operation or installation.
 We are full time clock makers and retailers both, so if you need any assistance with install we can help.